How to improve your fuel economy

 Lighten the load

-It’s estimated that 50kg of extra weight increases fuel consumption by 1-2%.
-Declutter and remove any unnecessary items in your vehicle, leaving only the emergency items you need.
+Extra weight can increase your fuel consumption too - declutter and remove any unnecessary items in your vehicle, leaving only the emergency items you need.

 We’d also recommend removing roof bars and cycle racks when they’re not in use.
-They weigh as much as 5kg and enhance aerodynamic drag which increases fuel consumption by about 10%.
+They weigh as much as 5kg and enhance aerodynamic drag which can increase fuel consumption.

 I'm an experienced journalist, digital editor and copywriter, now specialising in motoring.
 I’m editor of Automotive Blog and have worked across the media in newspapers, magazines, TV, teletext, radio and online for household names including the BBC, GMTV, ITV and MSN.
 I’ve produced digital content in the financial sector for Lloyds Bank, Nationwide and the Money Advice Service.
 I'm married with two children and live near Bath in Somerset.